 “Joining the Novato Charter School Community has been a wonderful experience for me.
 I am excited to explore all the gifts NCS has to offer and to support the school in a variety of ways.
 When we are not at school, my family and I enjoy spending time in the great outdoors camping, hiking, swimming, and playing tennis.
 We look forward to getting to know all the incredible families here at NCS.”

-When he can find the time, he enjoys playing the piano and singing with others.
+When John can find the time, he enjoys playing the piano and singing with others.
 He is a long time student of the Diamond Approach and the inner journey.
 You will often find him at Ragle Park playing baseball with his son, Kian (age 11 ½), or helping his wife, Colleen, with her various projects around their home in Sebastopol.

 In her words: